JonathanMoreno14/Android-Course-Materials/Android-Programming-Level1/Intro-to-Git/github_intro.md

 ![githubintro2](https://cloud.githubusercontent.com/assets/11635523/15302788/50247368-1b7a-11e6-87a2-b9a771dec15d.PNG)

 Once you add the Repository name and if applicable,  you choose to add a description for the repositroy you can then click on **Create repositroy**

+From there you can then add the internal repository from your desktop to the remote repository that you just created **Index-File**